novocaine/valis/README.md

 * DRY up creation of new vobjects a little bit.
 * Do less rendering in react when anything changes - maybe adopt something like flux?
+* Try implementing some of the vobjects using co-routines (generators)

 ### Documentation